 Which of these excellent VPNs is better for you depends on your specific needs.
 Which is more important to you, a desktop client or a kill switch?
 And what about all the other characteristics that differ between these two?
 Surfshark allows more simultaneous connections, but NordVPN is faster.

 On and on it goes, with each of the VPNs featured in this article having its pros and cons.
-You are going to have to decide which features and characteristics are most important to you, then select a Linux VPN to test drive based on your evaluation of your unique needs.
+You are going to have to decide which features and characteristics are most important to you, then select the best VPN for Linux based on your evaluation of your unique needs.

 But you know all that.
 Let's get to the VPN profiles and give you the information you need to choose your own best VPN for Linux: